History of Tennessee: Early Spanish and French exploration

 In the 16th century, three Spanish expeditions passed through what is now Tennessee.
 The Hernando de Soto expedition entered the Tennessee Valley via the Nolichucky River in June 1540, rested for several weeks at the village of Chiaha (near the modern Douglas Dam), and proceeded southward to the Coosa chiefdom in northern Georgia.
 De Soto spent the winter of 1540-41 in camp on Pontotoc Ridge in extreme northern Mississippi.
-He may have entered Tennessee and went west to the Mississippi at or near present-day Memphis.
+He may have entered Tennessee and gone west to the Mississippi at or near present-day Memphis.
 In 1559, the expedition of Tristán de Luna, which was resting at Coosa, entered the Chattanooga area to help the Coosa chief subdue a rebellious tribe known as the Napochies.
 In 1567, the Pardo expedition entered the Tennessee Valley via the French Broad River, rested for several days at Chiaha, and followed a trail to the upper Little Tennessee River before being forced to turn back.
 At Chiaha, one of Pardo's subordinates, Hernando Moyano de Morales, established a short-lived fort called San Pedro.
 It, along with five other Spanish forts across the region, was destroyed by natives in 1569, thereby opening the area to other European colonization.

 Chronicles of the Spanish explorers provide the earliest written accounts regarding the Tennessee Valley's 16th-century inhabitants.
 Most of the valley, including Chiaha, was part of the Coosa chiefdom's regional sphere of influence.
 Inhabitants spoke a dialect of the Muskogean language, and lived in complex agrarian communities centered around fortified villages.
 Cherokee-speaking people lived in the remote reaches of the Appalachian Mountains, and may have been at war with the Muskogean inhabitants in the valley.
 The village of Tali, visited by De Soto in 1540, is believed to be the Mississippian-period village excavated at the Toqua site in the 1970s.
 The villages of Chalahume and Satapo, visited by Pardo in 1567, were likely predecessors (and namesakes for) the later Cherokee villages of Chilhowee and Citico, which were located near the modern Chilhowee Dam.